Kristin Lenz shares favorite items she collects in her weekly Vintage Must Haves series.

 I love old books with beautiful hardback bindings in great colors with forest, wood, and lake titles.

-For Christmas this year I was given this gorgeous plaid Lady of the Lake book.
+For Christmas a few years ago I was given this gorgeous plaid Lady of the Lake book.
 What a treasure- plaid and the perfect title!
 I found a tiny version of it tucked in a case at a favorite local antique shop.
 A collection has begun!

 I had been eyeing these books at a favorite shop for about a year and finally couldn’t walk away from them.
 One of my goals is to read all my old books!
 I’m thinking it will be a fun winter pastime!